Princeton University Band: A change in style and increased national profile

 The 1950s witnessed an era of great transition for the band.
 Gradually, the band changed from a corps-style band to today's scramble band.
 Some alumni recall seeing the band scramble without spoken accompaniment as early as 1938, and records of scrambling exist as early as 1941.
 In 1955, the band began experimenting with comedic scripts to go along with the halftime scrambles.
 The first script on record was in a home opener against Rutgers University in 1955, by which time scrambling was a well-established feature of field performances.
-However, the band didn't entirely stop marching until the 1970s.
+However, the band didn't entirely stop marching until the 1970s, which accompanied its dissociation from its sister organization, the Princeton University Symphonic Band, which has since separately evolved into the Princeton University Wind Ensemble.
 In 1952, the band switched from black to orange-and-black plaid blazers and continued to wear the straw hats that had been introduced a year or two earlier.
 With this change, the band started the tradition of wearing colorful formal wear on the field — something that has since been emulated by every Ivy League band at one point or another, as well as those of Stanford, Virginia, Rutgers, and Rice.
 The trendsetting new uniform was even featured on the cover of the October 1955 issue of Sports Illustrated.

 From 1949 to 1981, the PUB did not miss a single football game.
 At 32 years and 293 games, this is one of the longest streaks in the history of college marching bands, passed only by the current holder of consecutive games attended, USC's Spirit of Troy.
 The PUB has never missed a home game in its near-century of existence.

 The PUB's halftime format has caused problems over the years.
 Not only have a number of institutions banned it from performing, like the United States Military Academy at West Point and, until recently, Lafayette College, but there was serious talk in the 1970s and '80s of disbanding the group at Princeton.